hansquiogue/cs326-final-eta/docs/final.md

 ## Authentication

 User authentication is achieved when a user enters the proper credentials on the Euryale login page.
 On the server side, [Passport](http://www.passportjs.org/) is used as a middleware for authentication when a user makes login attempts.
+The local authentication strategy is used.
 Except for the homepage, 404 page, and login or registration pages, a user will need to be authenticated to access the rest of the application; unauthorized users will not be able to access most of the UI such as a character gallery and character sheet, and UI views that correspond to those interfaces.

 ## Division of Labor